KardinalAI/gorabbit/README.md

 ## Usage

-This module contains 3 main functionalities:
+This module contains 4 main functionalities:

 * Queues, Exchangers and Bindings Configurator from Struct
 * Queues, Exchangers and Bindings Configurator from YML
-* Event Sender
+* Message Sender
-* Event Subscriber
+* Message Subscriber
+* Failed Messages Retry Strategy

 ### Queues, Exchangers and Bindings Configurator from Struct